mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200314_r1_O2_tetracycline/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements were taken every 15 minutes for approximately 20 hours.

+## Conclusion

+The conclusions listed here come from an exploration of the data.
+In particular the file `growth_plate_reader_exploration.ipynb` with its interactive plots was used to reach these conclusions.

+The **best concentration of tetracycline** seems to lie between **1 and 2 µg/mL**.
+Above that the selection is too strong and the cells don't grow particularly well.

+The data reveals something troublesome about the `O2-R1740` strain.
+It seems not to follow the cool trend that the other strains were following.
+In particular it is worrisome that is seems to resemble too much the `O2-R22` data.
+This could indicate that there is a contamination of the strain, but further experiments will need to be done in order to assess this claim.